The content dilemma

 More power is needed to run the EV if it weighs more.
 Electrified vehicles are critically impacted by weight, which is rapidly becoming ever more critical and thus a major KPI of increasing importance to vehicle engineers.
 In fact, weight takes on a new meaning in the age of EV as it is the equivalent of fuel efficiency, and it has a linear impact on battery range, and every OEM is chasing the ultimate ‘extended’ range vehicle, except for the performance-minded.

 Flexible circuits and printed wiring have the potential to replace these components and reduce system weight significantly and at the same time make the integration of electronics with the physical structure of the automobile much more seamless.
-Photocurable thermoplastics expand the range of polymeric materials that are available for making flexible circuit substrates, and they have the unique ability to be stabilised in a desired shape after they are moulded or formed.
+Additive manufacturing expand the range of polymeric materials that are available for making flexible circuit substrates.
 That creates new possibilities for producing E/E systems that conform to the surfaces within the automobile.
 In addition, a digital twin of the E/E system allows an optimised architectural platform to be created, correct-by-construction, reducing the cost and weight of the vehicle.

 While the automotive industry works to lower the weight and cost of E/E systems, those systems also must be reliable enough to use in safety-critical systems.
 This has created an enigma for automakers since the best way to ensure reliability is through redundancy.
 This approach has been proven in extreme environments, such as in satellites where tin whisker growth has been known to cause short circuits, as well as in automotive E/E systems today using far less sophisticated technology.
 But redundancy also adds weight to the vehicle, so just duplicating components everywhere is far from feasible.
 In future data-driven business models, some functions may only be temporarily enabled via OTA software updates.
 In the case of electric vehicles, this can also include the motor performance.
 For car manufacturers to be able to implement such functions, the cabling must be designed for the maximum possible performance, even if this is rarely required at all.
 This will also make cable harnesses even more expensive.